zotonic/zotonic/doc/tutorials/install-addsite.rst

 8. Congratulations!
 You got your first site running.

-To learn more about how sites work and what consists of a :term:`Zotonic site`, please see the next chapter, :ref:`tutorial-site-anatomy`.
+To learn more about how sites work and what consists of a :term:`Zotonic site`, please see the in-depth manual, :ref:`manual-site-anatomy`.